 Occasionally, babies become constipated.
-This rarely happens in breastfed babies, who can go many days between bowel movements after the first few weeks of life.
+This rarely happens in breastfed babies.
 Firm or formed, hard stools that occur only once a day or less than once a day, may mean a baby is constipated.
 A baby may strain or fuss with constipation.
 However, all young babies will strain and grunt when having a bowel movement.
 That’s because the muscles of the rectum and anus are not yet coordinated enough to fully relax as stool passes through.
 If you think your baby is constipated, contact your baby's healthcare provider.

 Very runny or watery bowel movements, especially if there is distinct change, may mean the baby has diarrhea.
 You should contact your baby's healthcare provider if this occurs.

 Talk with your baby's healthcare provider about your baby's bowel movements and their frequency and appearance.